Lighting Tips for Good Feng Shui

 The goal of Feng Shui is to balance the life energy, or “chi” of your surroundings.
 This can be achieved in many ways, from adding to or detracting from the kinds of objects in your room to manipulating the direction your rooms are facing (North, South, East, or West) in their initial construction.
-However, a simple way to manipulate the chi energy in your home is by making any of the nine essential Feng Shui Adjustments, one of which is lighting.
+However, a simple way to manage the chi energy in your home is by making any of the nine essential Feng Shui Adjustments, one of which is lighting.

 According to Fallops, well-designed lighting is essential if your home is to have good Feng Shui.
 Light represents the fire element, one of the five elements that bring harmony and balance to every space.
 Good lighting also balances the darkness of Yin energy (intimate, cool, quiet energy symbolized by the moon and by nighttime) with the brightness of Yang energy (lively, social, hot, dry energy symbolized by the sun and by daytime) as appropriate to each room, whereas poor lighting contributes to clutter buildup, which slows down or even stops chi energy.

-Most importantly, Feng Shui is all about energy, and light is the strongest manifestation of energy.
-Thus, your home lighting has a dominant influence on the quality of your chi.
-Experts agree that smart lighting, along with good quality air, are the very basics of Feng Shui and should always be at the top of your Feng Shui priorities for any space, be it home or business.
+Most importantly, Feng Shui is all about energy.
+Since light is the strongest manifestation of energy, your home lighting has a dominant influence on the quality of your chi.
+Experts agree that smart lighting, along with good quality air, are the very basics of Feng Shui and should always be at the top of your priorities for any space, be it home or business.

 How to Balance the Light Energy of your Space